Memento Mori

 At a glance

-- Setting: Contemporary Cork & Dublin, Ireland
+- Setting: Contemporary Cork and Dublin

 - Tone: Rain-dark, tense, intimate, morally thorny